 It's not easy to pick favorites among New York City's many delightful Irish pubs.
-However, I've done a lot of research (hiccup) to help you find the 5 best Irish pubs in Manhattan, where the best pints and the most welcoming atmospheres await.
+However, these 5 Irish pubs in Manhattan are where some of the best pints and most welcoming atmospheres await.

 Headed to the big parade?
 Try one of these 5 best Irish pubs along NYC's St. Patrick Day parade route to really revel in the atmosphere.

 Established in 1854, McSorley's is New York City's oldest continuously operated saloon and offers a uniquely old-school pub experience.
 Take in the history, the sawdust-covered floors, and the legendary back room where the ale flowed during Prohibition.
 Women have only been welcomed at McSorley's since 1970 (and the ladies' room was installed 16 years later).
 There are just two kinds of beer available – McSorley's Light and McSorley's Dark – and you'll have to belly up to the bar to get a pint, since there are no stools.15 E. 7th St., btwn 2nd & 3rd aves.; mcsorleysnewyork.com